Advanced eXtensible Interface: Reads

 Each beat of the target's response is done with a RVALID/RREADY handshake and, on the last transfer, the target has to assert RLAST to inform that no more beats will follow without a new read request.

 Writes

 Example of an AXI write transaction.
 The initiator drives 4 beats (AWLEN + 1) of 4 Bytes each starting from address 0x0 with INCR type, writing 0x10 for address 0x0, 0x11 for address 0x4, 0x12 for address 0x8 and 0x13 for address 0xc.
 The target returns 'OKAY' as write response for the whole transaction.
 Only the most relevant signals are shown here.

-To start a write operation, the initiator has to provide both the address information and the data ones.
+To start a write operation, the initiator has to provide both the address information and the data information.

-The address information are provided over the Write address channel, in a similar manner as a read operation:
+The address information is provided over the Write address channel, in a similar manner as a read operation: